 When you read “research” do you want to run away screaming?

-For most people, researching blog topics is about as much fun as doing your taxes.
+For most people, researching blog post topics to write about is about as much fun as doing your taxes.
 The good news is there are quick and dirty shortcuts that work.

 When it comes to blogging and getting more traffic: if it’s working, keep doing it.
 In other words, if one of your blog posts went viral, use that topic again.
 If a Tweet got 130 impressions, retweet it.When it comes to blogging and getting more traffic: if it’s working, keep doing it.
 Click To Tweet